worldzeroproject/WZPL/README.md

 ## 🌐 World Zero Project – License Summary

-The **World Zero Project** is a mission-driven initiative created by **Toan Song Vo (Võ Song Toàn)** to inspire ethical, just, and transparent technological development.
-This work is protected under the **World Zero Project License (WZPL) – Version 1.1**.
+The **World Zero Project** is a sovereign work created by **Toan Song Vo (Võ Song Toàn)** as both a technological initiative and a statement of resistance.
+Governed by the **World Zero Project License (WZPL) – Version 1.2**, this project embodies the right to self-protect, self-govern, and self-declare against injustice.

-### 🔒 Important License Restrictions
+### 🔒 License Restrictions (WZPL 1.2)

-Due to the author's direct experience with injustice and systemic harm, this project enforces strict territorial and national exclusions.

-Under **WZPL 1.1**, the following individuals and entities are **permanently prohibited** from accessing or using this project, in whole or in part:

-- Nationals and government-affiliated organizations of:
-  - **Vietnam**
-  - **Cambodia**
-  - **Laos**
-  - **North Korea**

-This restriction applies regardless of current residency, dual citizenship, or institutional affiliation.

-> **Note**: The author, Toan Song Vo, is the only Vietnamese national permitted unrestricted access to this work.
+Use of this project is **strictly prohibited** for:

+- Any **government, organization, or citizen** (regardless of current residency or second nationality) affiliated with or based in **ASEAN member states**, including:

+  > 🇧🇳 Brunei
+  > 🇰🇭 Cambodia
+  > 🇮🇩 Indonesia
+  > 🇱🇦 Laos
+  > 🇲🇾 Malaysia
+  > 🇲🇲 Myanmar
+  > 🇵🇭 Philippines
+  > 🇸🇬 Singapore
+  > 🇹🇭 Thailand
+  > 🇻🇳 Vietnam

+- Any **future nation admitted into ASEAN** is also covered under this restriction.

+> **Exception:** The license explicitly allows full usage rights to **Toan Song Vo**, the author, regardless of nationality.

-### ✅ Open Use for Others
+### ✅ Allowed Use

-All other individuals, researchers, and institutions outside these exclusions may freely use, adapt, and distribute the World Zero Project, within the bounds of the WZPL.
+Outside these restrictions, all individuals and organizations are welcome to use, adapt, and distribute this project in accordance with the terms outlined in the license.

+### ❗ Why This Matters

+This license was written as a direct response to injustice.
+The author has experienced systemic harm, institutional abandonment, and the failure of legal protections.
+WZPL is both legal framework and personal boundary—a declaration that **those who abandon justice shall not benefit from this work.**

 ### 📜 Full License

-Please see the full [LICENSE](./LICENSE) file for detailed terms.
+Read the complete [LICENSE](./LICENSE) for detailed legal terms and conditions.